heartandhandstraining/heartandhandstraining.github.io/_posts/2020-02-17-My-1st-SVG-Animations.md

 {:/}

 Above, using css with svg, the "IBEW LOCAL 40" words pop out and in.
-Upon page-load he date fades in while the "SERVING the MOTION PICTURE INDUSTRY" message around the bottom is stroked over.
+Upon page-load the date fades in while the "SERVING the MOTION PICTURE INDUSTRY" message around the bottom is stroked over.
 Finally, the fist smacks the "HOLLYWOOD" sign. **Refresh your browser** to view again.

 The following retains the organizationally approved jpeg image using Inkscape to add the transparent image with message, which was then animated with css.